Khlong Yai district: Geography

 The district is a narrow band of land along the coast to the Gulf of Thailand, separated from Cambodia by the Cardamom Mountains.

 Neighboring districts are (from the north clockwise) Mueang Trat of Trat Province, Koh Kong province of Cambodia, and the Gulf of Thailand.

 An international border crossing with Cambodia is at Hat Lek village at the south end of the district, called the Khlong Yai Immigration Checkpoint.
 The checkpoint on the Cambodian side is called Cham Yeam International Checkpoint in Cham Yeam village, Koh Kong Province.

 Administration

 The district is divided into three sub-districts (tambons), which are further subdivided into 20 villages (mubans).
 There are two townships (thesaban tambon): Khlong Yai and Hat Lek both cover parts of the same-named tambon.
-There are a further two tambon administrative organizations (TAO).
+There are two further tambon administrative organizations (TAO).